-Flu season is here and experts are concerned
+Flu season is here, and experts are concerned

 It's still early days, but experts believe we may be facing a tough season, and not only because of vaccine concerns.

+The reason?
 Australia had a tough flu season this year, with a total of 215,280 laboratory-confirmed cases and 504 flu-associated deaths reported to its National Notifiable Diseases Surveillance System as of October 13, government data show.
 According to a surveillance system report, adults over the age of 80 and children between 5 and 9 years old have been most affected.

-"In general, we get in our season what the Southern Hemisphere got in the season immediately preceding us," Dr. Anthony Fauci, director of the United States' National Institute of Allergy and Infectious Diseases, said in an interview last month.
+"In general, we get in our season what the Southern Hemisphere got in the season immediately preceding us," Dr. Anthony Fauci, director of the United States' National Institute of Allergy and Infectious Diseases, said last month.

-An "intelligent guess," therefore, is that the Northern Hemisphere, like the Southern Hemisphere, will likely battle more cases of the viral infection, he said, though "with influenza, it is never 100%."
+An "intelligent guess," therefore, is that the Northern Hemisphere, like the Southern Hemisphere, will probably battle more cases of the viral infection, he said, though "with influenza, it is never 100%."

-"If H3N2 viruses dominate the US flu season again this year, vaccine effectiveness will likely be moderate to low again," said Hensley.
+"If H3N2 viruses dominate the US flu season again this year, vaccine effectiveness will likely be moderate to low again," Hensley said.

 Still, he said, everyone should get their annual flu shot.

-"The other components of the vaccine, like H1N1 and influenza B, will likely provide excellent protection," said Hensley.
+"The other components of the vaccine, like H1N1 and influenza B, will likely provide excellent protection," Hensley said.
 "The vaccine will also likely prevent severe disease and death caused by H3N2 viruses, even though this component of the vaccine is mismatched."